-We tap into the expertise of each group to generate innovative solutions that accelerate a community’s transformation and create concrete action plans that get partnership commitments.
+We tap into the expertise of groups to generate innovative solutions that accelerate a transformation and create concrete action plans that get partnership commitments.
 We apply and combine elements from the disciplines of systems transformation and organizational development into a unique experiential learning curricula.
-Our methodology incorporates the UN Sustainable Development Goals Framework
+Our methodology incorporates the UN Sustainable Development Goals Framework.

-Each Impact Experience typically includes 20 to 30 participants and lasts between one and a half to three days.
-To more intimately understand the challenges communities are facing, the expertly-facilitated process includes site visits and conversations with local leaders.
+Offered both online and in-person, Impact Experiences typically include 20 to 30 participants and last between one and a half to three days.
+To more intimately understand the challenges groups are facing, the expertly-facilitated process may include site visits and conversations with local leaders, where possible.

 We believe diversity, equity and inclusion are critical in all aspects of the investment process — from who invests the money and who receives it, to how it is used and the impact it has.
 That’s why we work to ensure maximum diversity in every Impact Experience.
 Participants include impact investors, philanthropists, nonprofit leaders, corporate executives, local community leaders, students, government officials, artists, and impact entrepreneurs.

 Illumen Capital and Impact Experience hosted leading asset owners representing over $5 billion in assets under management in Montgomery, Alabama to explore the ways in which the history of racial terror has affected the asset management industry, and how we can use this context to create ways to reduce bias and stop the underestimation of women and people of color within the asset management business.

 Impact Experience brought together more than 90 leading impact investors, entrepreneurs, universities, and innovators to develop a regional economic transition strategy alongside local leaders in Williamson, connecting them to global networks of talent and capital.